 Avascular necrosis (AVN) is also known as osteonecrosis.
-It is a condition that affects bone and it occurs when the blood supply to bone tissue is cut off.
+It is a condition that occurs when the blood supply to bone tissue is cut off.
 When bone cells and bone marrow cells are starved of their blood supply, they can die.
 This can lead to mechanical failure (collapse) of the bone.

 Avascular Necrosis can be trouble when it occurs near a joint.
 The bone surrounding the joint can collapse.
 This can then result in abnormal wear of the joint and premature failure.